Take action for nature: Pick up rubbish

 - bin liner

 - reusable shopping bag

 Make it your goal to fill your bag before you return home.
-Take photos and share them online to challenge your friends to take action.
-You can use our #ConservationWeek hashtag to inspire others too.
+Take photos of your bag and share them online to challenge your friends to take action too.
+Use our #ConservationWeek hashtag to inspire others.

 Make an even bigger impact and organise a rubbish clean up.
-Work together with your family, friends, school or community group, or a team from work for Conservation Week.
+Work together with your family, friends, school or community group and tackle a bigger space together.

 To stay safe and have a more enjoyable time, we have advice on how to run a beach-clean up to help you get started.
 But the following items are recommended for any clean-up effort:

 - protective gloves.